dotnet-websharper/docs/v4.1/fsharp/testing.md

     }
 ```

-`Test "name"` is a computation expression builder, which defines many named custom operators to use for
+`Test "name"` is a computation expression builder, which defines many named custom operations to use for
 individual assertions.
 These all have four versions for optionally naming it and/or using it with an asynchronous argument: